1. Home

 2. 02.
 Saitama House: Mr. Kenji Takahashi

-When I was in my mid-40s, I felt that “I want to support others” and was thinking about what I could do to contribute to the community.
-In 2016, I found that volunteers were being sought for at Saitama House, which led me to where I am today.
+When I was in my mid-40s, I wanted to do something for others and looked for a way to contribute to the community.
+In 2016, I found that Saitama House was recruiting volunteers, which led me to where I am today.

 3. 03.
 UTokyo House: Mr. Ouichiro Iso

-What do you find to be rewarding?
+What do you find rewarding?

 What does volunteering mean to you?

-It’s an opportunity to have a unique experience that’s difficult to gain at school or at part-time jobs.
-The skills and experiences I acquire are sure to be useful in my life moving forward.
-“Volunteering activities” are a way to increase the options in my life, making it even richer.
+It’s an opportunity for a unique experience, which is not so common to gain at school or part-time jobs.
+The skills and experiences I acquire will for sure help me in my life moving forward.
+Volunteering is a way to have more options in life and enrich our lives.

 4. 04.
 UTokyo House: Ms. Yuui Nakamura

-How do you balance the volunteering with school?
+How do you balance volunteering and school?

-What do you find to be difficult?
+Do you find anything difficult?

 What would you like to do moving forward?